paulsoniat/planetHunter/_PRESS-RELEASE.md

   > Based on user interest, decide how you could conquer the starwars universe!

 ## Summary ##
   > Ever thought about how you would fit into the StarWars Galaxy?
 Now you can figure out.
 You, as the user, will select the type of criteria that fits you.
-With these choices, we will tell you what type of warrior, gear, planets, and how you can become the next Jedi!
+With these choices, we will tell you what type of gear, planets, and partners will help you become the next Jedi!

 ## Problem ##
   > Figuring out how you could become a Jedi.